Gateway Program (Northeast Corridor): Harold Interlocking and Hutchinson River

 Over 750 LIRR, NJT, and Amtrak trains travel through the Harold Interlocking every day, causing frequent conflicts and delays.
 In May 2011, a $294.7 million federal grant was awarded to address congestion at the USA's busiest rail junction and part of the Sunnyside Yard in Queens.
 The work will allow for a dedicated track to the New York Connecting Railroad right of way for Amtrak trains arriving from or bound for New England, thus avoiding NJT and LIRR traffic.
 A new flying junction will allow Amtrak trains to travel through the interlocking separately from LIRR and NJ Transit trains on their way to Sunnyside.
 Financing for the project was jeopardized when the House of Representatives voted in July 2011 to divert the money to unrelated projects, but funds were later obligated so that work on the project could begin in 2012.
 Some of the interlocking improvement projects are complete as of early 2023, while several other projects are projected for completion by late 2025.

 Amtrak applied in 2011 for $15 million for the environmental impact studies and preliminary engineering design to examine replacement options for the more than 100-year-old, low-level movable Pelham Bay Bridge over the Hutchinson River in the Bronx.
 The goal is for a new bridge to support expanded service and speeds up to 110 mph (177 km/h).
 In August 2022, the FRA awarded a $4.5 million grant to Amtrak for the bridge replacement project.
 In June 2023, Amtrak applied for additional FRA grants to support multiple improvement projects in the Northeast Corridor, including additional work on the Pelham Bay Bridge project.

-Penn Station Access

-The Penn Station Access project, scheduled for completion in 2028, will connect Metro-North Railroad's New Haven Line to Penn Station via the Hell Gate Bridge.
-The project includes the construction of four new Metro-North stations in the East Bronx.
-This will introduce a fourth railroad to Penn Station, adding another layer of operational complexity but also creating new direct travel options for commuters from Westchester County and Connecticut.

-Amtrak Service to Long Island

-In May 2025, Amtrak announced a proposal to create the first one-seat ride between Long Island and the U.S. mainland.
-The plan involves extending three daily off-peak Northeast Regional round trips from their current terminus at Penn Station out to Ronkonkoma on Long Island, with intermediate stops at Jamaica and Hicksville.
-The service, which would not begin until at least 2030, is dependent on the delivery of Amtrak's new Airo trainsets, which are capable of dual-mode operation on both Amtrak's overhead catenary and the LIRR's third rail power systems.
-The proposal would require significant operational coordination with the MTA, which owns the LIRR tracks.
-While newly promoted, the concept has been part of Amtrak's long-term "2035 vision" since at least 2021.